-The brain injury attorneys at DE CARO & KAPLEN, LLP. are pleased to offer an annual scholarship for a student who is a survivor of traumatic brain injury and is pursuing a college education.
+The brain injury lawyers at DE CARO & KAPLEN, LLP. are pleased to offer an annual scholarship for a student who is a survivor of traumatic brain injury and is pursuing a college education.

 Every year our partners, Shana De Caro and Michael Kaplen, devote their time and dedicate a portion of our firm’s fees to brain injury education, prevention and advocacy.
 We are nationally recognized for our leadership roles in the field of brain injury law.
 Shana De Caro is a member of the board of directors of the Brain Injury Association of America.
 Michael V. Kaplen is three term past president of the Brain Injury Association of New York State.
 Shana and Michael have each served as chairperson of the American Association for Justice Traumatic Brain Injury Litigation Group.
 We have created a brain injury scholarship to assist survivors of traumatic brain injuries who want to pursue a college education.